Haridwar: History

-'Haridwar Union Municipality' was constituted in 1868, which included the then villages of Mayapur and Kankhal.
+'Haridwar Union Municipality' was constituted in 1868, which included the then villages of Mayapur, Jwalapur and Kankhal.
 Haridwar was first connected with railways, via Laksar, through branch line in 1886, when the Awadh and Rohilakhand Railway line was extended through Roorkee to Saharanpur, this was later extended to Dehradun in 1900.

 In 1901, it had a population of 25,597 and was a part of the Roorkee tehsil, in Saharanpur district of the United Province, and remained so till the creation of Uttar Pradesh in 1947.

 Haridwar has been an abode of the weary in body, mind, and spirit.
 It has also been a centre of attraction for learning various arts, science, and culture.
 The city has a long-standing position as a great source of Ayurvedic medicines and herbal remedies and is home to the unique Gurukul (school of traditional education), including the Gurukul Kangri Vishwavidyalaya, which has a vast campus, and has been providing traditional education of its own kind, since 1902.
 The development of Haridwar took an upturn in the 1960s, with the setting up of a temple of modern civilisation, BHEL, a 'Maharatna PSU' in 1975, which brought along not just a its own township of BHEL, Ranipur, close to the existing Ranipur village, but also a set of ancillaries in the region.
 The University of Roorkee, now IIT Roorkee, is one of the oldest and most prestigious institutes of learning in the fields of science and engineering.

+Law

+By law, no meat, fish, & eggs are sold within the city.
+The reason for such prohibition is to maintain the religious purity and holiness of the pilgrimage city.